godycnyama/DRVCAssessment/README.md

 ## Usage

 The Roulette Game API follows RESTful principles and can be used by sending HTTP requests to its endpoints.
-You can interact with the API using your favorite HTTP client or by integrating it into your applications.
+You can interact with the API using your favorite HTTP client

 ## Endpoints